 Free email addresses, for example: you got about a million when you set up that Gmail account.

-Really.
-Gmail lets you create unlimited alias email addresses on the fly.
+Really, you can create unlimited email alias addresses on the fly.

-You have two options to create a new Gmail alias: the dot method, and the plus method.
+You have two options to create a new email alias in Gmail: the dot method, and the plus method.

 To create a new Gmail address on the fly: